Weimax Wines & Spirits

 From the Château de Selle we have what many people feel is the leading rosé in France, the famed Coeur de Grain.
 This is a blend of Cabernet Sauvignon, Grenache and Cinsault.
 It is even matured in wood, though you will be hard-pressed to find a note of oak in the wine.
 I have tasted it numerous times and can tell you it never made "sense" to me paying so much for a rosé until Bob served it with his magnificent Bouillabaisse.
 It suddenly took on much more depth and character.
 I can only imagine what this must taste like on its home turf!
 (No wonder people will pay serious money for this wine!)

 Château Romassan is their Bandol estate.
-The 2001 vintage is currently available, a medium-full bodied red with some meaty notes on the nose and palate.
+The 2001 was available, a medium-full bodied red with some meaty notes on the nose and palate.
 It shows best when partnered with lamb or duck.
 Mourvèdre, of course, is the main grape.
+It is long sold out.

 Ott 2001 (Château Romassan)